Alberta Highway 3: Gravelling and upgrades

 The local road now designated as Township Road 7-0 is the historic alignment of Highway 3 across the Castle River west of Pincher Creek and immediately north of the Pincher Creek Airport.
 From the east, the highway paralleled the railway until Pincher Station at the junction with Highway 6, but then continued due west to cross the river approximately 2.7 km south of the present-day crossing.
 Highway 3 turned northwest, then west to pass through the south side of Lundbreck on a local road now named Township Road 7-4.
 West of Lundbreck, the highway briefly paralleled the Crowsnest River before crossing it near Lundbreck Falls.
 East of Lethbridge, Highway 3 was composed of sections of road that followed a grid system for long stretches, using only roads that ran due east or due north.
 Exiting Lethbridge, it followed a road now designated as Highway 512 to Coaldale, then turned north into Coaldale where it turned east.
 South of Tempest, it turned back north, then east near the hamlet of Chin.
 After following the vast majority of the present-day alignment alongside the railway to Seven Persons, it diverged from the railway and curved northeast into Medicine Hat.

+The Trans-Canada Highway Act, passed by Parliament in December 1949, designated a route through Calgary and Banff rather than through the Crowsnest Pass.
+The federal highway, construction on which began in 1950, was officially opened in 1962 following completion of its Rogers Pass section in British Columbia.